hepesu/LineDistiller/README.md

 * Due to small dataset, the performance for general illustration could be worse.
 The model should be trained with argumented data contains different brightness and line width.
 * Parameter **EPOCHS** and **BATCH_SIZE** in `train.py` have been optimized.
 * Memory cost for HD image may be heavy.
-* The input will be preprocessed and the output is postprocessed for better result.
+* The input is preprocessed and the output is postprocessed for better result.

 ## Further Works
 * Train on large and various dataset.